joshua-m-vaughan/BackgammonBot/README.md

 May the best player win!

-## Reinforcement Learning Model Specification

-### State-Space Model

-Backgammon is a two-person non-deterministic perfect information extensive form game that can be defined as a Stochastic game, as outlined below:

-- TBC.

-### Analysis of State Space

-TBC.

-### Analysis of Action Space

-TBC.

 ## Approach

 The approach used in the game is the TD-Gammon 0.0 agent framework outlined by Gerald Tesauro in his 1995 paper *Temporal Differenec Learning and TD-Gammon* [[4]](#references).
 From Tesauro's implementation, after training the agent over 500,000 self-play games, the agent was at intermediate-level, and an impressive performance level when released.